Quantum Algorithm for Smoothed Particle Hydrodynamics: SPH using a quantum register

-This is equivalent to the SPH approximation of a function $f(r) \approx c N \lVert \mathbf{a} \rVert \Re\{ \braket{a|W} \}$ but calculated using a quantum register.
+This is equivalent to the SPH approximation of a function but calculated using a quantum register.

 An $m$ qubit register, storing $N=2^m$ values, can be used to perform the SPH approximation on a quantum register.
-Subsequently, the swap test method described in section \ref{sec:Quantum_registers} can be used to extract the real part of the inner product $\braket{a|W}$.
-The efficiency of the computation relies upon the values $c$ and $\lVert \mathbf{a} \rVert$ being known and there being an efficient method of encoding the quantum states $\ket{a}$ and $\ket{W}$.
-The kernel function and its encoding can easily be replaced by equivalent derivative kernels so that derivatives of the function may be approximated, provided that the value $c$ is altered accordingly.
+Subsequently, the swap test or another method (see section \ref{sec:Discussion}) determines the inner product $\langle a \vert W \rangle$.
+Its efficiency relies on the values $\nu$ and $\lVert \mathbf{a} \rVert$ being known and there being a fast method to encode the quantum states $\ket{a}$ and $\ket{W}$.
+The kernel function and its encoding can easily be replaced by equivalent derivative kernels so that derivatives of the function may be approximated, provided that $\nu$ is altered accordingly.

-In this section a method for encoding the SPH approximation of a function in a quantum register has been developed.
-The quantum computation required for this procedure can be simulated on a classical machine when the number of qubits is relatively small.
-In the next section we will show simulations of the one-dimensional SPH approximation of a function, and its derivatives, on a quantum computer for various register sizes and kernel functions.
+In this section, we develop a method for encoding the SPH approximation of a function in a quantum register.
+The quantum computation required for this procedure can be simulated on a classical machine when there are fewer than 10 qubits.
+To compare, some current real devices contain 50-100 qubits.
+Simulating over roughly 40 qubits with a classical computer is beyond the reach of current HPC.
+Now we show simulations of the one-dimensional SPH approximation of a function and its derivatives on a quantum computer for various register sizes and kernel functions.